Ephemeral182/PosterCraft/README.md

 ## News & Updates

+- 🖥️ **[2025.06]** We have pushed our work on [MeiGen-AI](https://github.com/MeiGen-AI), where you can explore not only our project but also the work of other colleagues.
+Feel free to check it out for more insights and contributions.
 - 🧩 **[2025.06]** Community user [@AIFSH](https://github.com/AIFSH) has successfully integrated **PosterCraft into ComfyUI**!
   You can check out the full workflow here: [PosterCraft-ComfyUI Example](https://www.xiangongyun.com/image/detail/68b711eb-a31e-47db-82eb-47438359f4bf?r=XLVYLW)
   Big thanks to the contributor — this will be helpful for many users!
 See [Issue #6](https://github.com/Ephemeral182/PosterCraft/issues/6) for details.